Xerac AC (topical)

 Aluminum chloride hexahydrate contains alcohol, which can cause slight burning or stinging when you apply the medicine.
 Do not use on irritated or broken skin, or skin that has recently been shaved.

 Avoid getting this medicine in your eyes, mouth, and nose, or on your lips.
 If it does get into any of these areas, wash with water.

 Aluminum chloride hexahydrate can stain certain types of fabric or metals that it comes in contact with.
 Avoid getting the medicine on surfaces you do not want to stain.

 Do not share this medicine with another person, even if they have the same symptoms you have.

-Aluminum chloride hexahydrate side effects
+Xerac AC (aluminum chloride hexahydrate topical) side effects

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; dizziness; tight feeling in your chest, difficult breathing; swelling of your face, lips, tongue, or throat.

 Call your doctor at once if you have: